Estecka/mc-Shifting-Wares/README.md

 Minecraft permanently saves any create map, and lock their structures from appearing on other exploration maps.
 To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled differently.

-Cartographers will remember each map they sell, and offer it again it the next time the same map trade comes up.
-The gamerule `shiftingWares.allowMapReroll` (disabled by default) will allow them to forget a map, after it has been sold at least once.

-The map's item name, (or preferably, its translation key), is used to tell apart different types of maps.
-Since 1.20.5, the `item_name` is preferred over the `custom_name`.
+By default, map trades will never be rerolled.
+They may only be rerolled if the gamerule `shiftingWares.allowMapReroll` is enabled, and if the trade has been used at least once.

 ## Technical details
 - If a villager is unable to generate all registered trades for a level, it will be replaced with an empty trade.
 With vanilla trades, this should only ever happen to cartographers, who are unable to generate explorer maps in worlds with no structures.